The-Powder-of-Data/detecting_deforestation/README.md

 <br>

 ### **Results & Application**
 FastAI was a great library once learning the basics.
-Using a I was able to get strong results using a few techniques.
+I was able to get strong results using a few techniques.
-- Transfer learning on a Resnet50 architecture and imagenet weights
+- Transfer learning starting with a Resnet50 architecture and imagenet weights
 - Discriminate Learning Rates
 - Image sizing trick to increase the size of our dataset
 <br>